bogdan-kulynych/libshe/README.md

 ## Status

-This is experimental software and **should not be used in mission-critical applications.**
+_Warning_.
+This is software is experimental, not production-ready, and moreover, based on quite recent and fragile cryptography. **It should not be used in mission-critical applications.**

 ### Roadmap